<big>Glossary of Painting Terms</big>(As of July 2003)

 Effect paints

-Description of paint materials that exhibit different appearances at different viewing angles.
+Description of paint materials that exhibit different appearances depending on the viewing angle.

-The most well-known types of effect paints include metallic paints, pearlescent paints, and nacre paints, as well as hammer-tone paints.
+The most well-known types of effect paints include metallic paints, pearlescent paints, and nacreous paints, as well as hammer tone finishes.

 Crinkle, wrinkle, and shrink lacquers.

-Baking lacquer .
-Baking: Drying of series lacquers whose binders only harden under the influence of heat.
+.
+Baking: Drying of series lacquers whose binders only solidify under the influence of heat.

 react chemically with each other, generally within a certain temperature range.

-and 1 hour.
-Burnt enamel paints are very impact-resistant and are not coating paints.
+"and 1 hour.
+Baking enamels are very impact-resistant and are not coating paints."

 Heat-accelerated drying of conventional repair paint material.